onel/pinky/README.md

 Inky is an HTML-based templating language that converts simple HTML into complex, responsive email-ready HTML.
 Designed for [Foundation for Emails](http://foundation.zurb.com/emails), a responsive email framework from [ZURB](http://zurb.com).

-**Inky is built for node, Pinky is just python port of this great library.**
+**Inky is built for node, Pinky is just a python port for this great library.**

 Give Inky simple HTML like this: